 Chop 50g of crystallised or naked dried ginger pieces into small pieces and add to TM Bowl with 80g raisins.
 Mix at Reverse Speed 3 for 10 seconds.

 Prepare the TM Essentials Pudding Steamer by greasing with butter, place a circle of baking paper in base and greasing its surface.
 Place 1 tbspn of mixed spices in the basin and swirl to coat the surface evenly.
 Also grease the inside of the lid with butter.
 All the while, the fruit is soaking in the liquid.
 You may want to at this point pause the recipe to extend this soaking process.

 Add the liquid and fruit component to the dry ingredients and fold together with a TM Essentials Silicone Spatula until just combined.
 Pour batter into the Pudding Steamer.

 Secure Pudding Steamer lid and place in a TM5 Varoma.
+Place Varoma lid in position.
 Put 2 L of warm tap water in TM bowl.
 Steam for 60 mins, Varoma temp, Speed 3.
 When cycle finishes replenish water and steam for a further 60 minutes.